Overview of the NPSMA and the PSM Degree

 The Professional Science Master’s (PSM) degrees serve the needs of scientists who want to improve their skills in business.
 The PSM program is designed to fill a management need for technology-based companies, governmental agencies, and non-profit organizations.
 The business training is complemented by advanced science training in pertinent fields depending on the degree science/engineering focus.
 The U.S. is on the verge of losing its lead as an innovative and technological leader in the world, because it is not generating an adequate highly-trained workforce.
 PSM degrees are part of the solution!

-The PSM National Office (PSMNO) manages the PSM affiliation process for institutions wishing to seek recognition of their master’s degree programs as Professional Science Master’s Degrees.
-Guidelines for the PSM Affiliation process can be found on the PSMNO website.
+The PSM National Office (PSMNO) manages the PSM initiative and affiliation process for institutions wishing to seek recognition of their master’s degree programs as Professional Science Master’s Degrees.
+Guidelines for the PSM affiliation process can be found on the PSMNO website.